library-data-platform/ldp/doc/Admin_Guide.md

 ### Branches

-The LDP repository has three types of branches:
+The LDP repository has two types of branches:

-* `main` is the main development branch, where new features are first added.
+* The main branch (`main`).
+This is a development branch where new features are first merged.
+This branch is relatively unstable.
+It is also the default view when browsing the repository on GitHub.

-* `stable` is a development branch that is made from `main` and is thought to be somewhat more stable than `main`.

-* `*-release` are release branches made from `stable`.
-They are the most stable branches.
-Production deployments should use the latest release branch.
+* Release branches (`release-*`).
+These are releases made from `main`.
+They are managed as stable branches; i.e. they may receive bug fixes but generally no new features.
+Most users should run a recent release branch.

 ### Installing software dependencies